danelh/nouns/info.md

 There are 3 ways to select noun to practice on:

  1. **Manual selection from list**:  in the list you can search for your nouns from the Trainer list, and select them.
 Selecting a noun from the list, will append it to already selected nouns displayed in the box.
  2. **Writing directly in the nouns box**:  it is possible to write the nouns directly in the selected-nouns box.
 Make sure to have the nouns comma separated.
 This option is recommended only in cases you have predefined list of nouns - for example when you saved the nouns from previous session - you can simply paste them in the box. **In this way you can load your nouns easily**.
-[Note that you may enter a noun which will be ultimately removed from the Trainer if it's missing from the list:  _volo_ , for example, will be removed because it is missing from the list - Trainer expected _volo(first)_ or _volo(irregular)_ .
+[Note that you may enter a noun which will be ultimately removed from the Trainer if it's missing from the list.]
 3. **Automatic generator**: you can tell the Trainer to automatically generate nouns.
 To use this option you should specify 1) how many nouns you want to be generated 2) the level.
 Then you should click "Generate".
 The generated nouns will override  the current selected nouns.

 ## Level